lnferris/ocean_data_tools/paper/paper.md

 data to the oceanography community including (but not limited to) Argo, the HYCOM consortium, the Copernicus Programme, the International Global Ship-based Hydrographic Investigations Program (GO-SHIP), and the National Oceanic and Atmospheric Administration (NOAA).
+I would also like to thank the two reviewers for helpful feedback, especially Kelly Kearney for her insightful suggestions.
 This paper is VIMS Contribution No.xxxx.

 # References